 - Minneapolis is home to a labor pool of nearly 2 million people.

-- GDP of Minneapolis-St. Paul-Bloomington, MN-WI MSA is more than $237 billion, according to the Federal Reserve Bank of St. Louis, and has grown by nearly 20% since 2010.
+- GDP of Minneapolis-St. Paul-Bloomington, MN-WI MSA is more than $235 billion, according to the Federal Reserve Bank of St. Louis, and has grown by more than 16% over the past ten years.

-- Over the last five years, manufacturing jobs have grown by 8.3%, finance and insurance jobs by 7.0%, and computer and IT jobs by 11.2%.
+- Over the last 8 years, IT jobs have grown by 63%, construction jobs by 27%, and natural resource/mining employment by 22% in greater Minnesota (source).

 - Top industry sectors in Minneapolis are health and life sciences, food and water, headquarters and business services, financial services and insurance, and advanced manufacturing and technology.